skyscrapers/documentation/kubernetes/monitoring.md

 ##### PHP-FPM

-We have our own [PHP-FPM exporter](https://github.com/skyscrapers/php-fpm-exporter) (Forked from upstream and changed to work with PHP-FPM sockets).
-This exporter runs in the same pod as the customer PHP-FPM and accesses the PHP-FPM socket to read statistics.
+If you want to get PHP-FPM metrics, we recommend using [this exporter](https://github.com/hipages/php-fpm_exporter).
+It's being actively maintained and the documentation is reasonably good.
+You have to setup the exporter as a sidecar container in your pods, then it'll access the PHP-FPM socket to read statistics and expose them as Prometheus metrics.

-You first need to expose the metrics in php-fpm.
-You can do this by adding the following config your php-fpm image.
+You first need to expose the metrics in PHP-FPM.
+You can do this by adding the following config your PHP-FPM image.

 ```
 pm.status_path = /status